{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Your CEO is espousing what’s known as the HIPPO – the highest-paid person’s opinion.

-Is your leadership at your colo data center in denial about what’s changed in the buyer’s journey?
+Is your leadership at your colocation data center in denial about what’s changed in the buyer’s journey?
 Is your CEO burying his head in the sand?

 When you look at a basic keyword research tool, you can see how many times a month a specific keyword phrase is searched for, in a given country.

-In this example here, we can see that the two-word keyword phrase “data center” has been searched for 8,100 times in the past month.
+This example shows that the two-word keyword phrase “data center” has been searched 8,100 times in the past month.

-Now for many people reading or watching this example, your website may not necessarily have the search engine authority with Google to be able to go after a search term that’s so broad and only two words long.
+For many people reading or watching this example, your website may not necessarily have the search engine authority with Google to target a broad, two-word search term.

-Typically, you’d go after something a little bit longer, a little more specific, and have a better chance down the road of being able to work up to a two word keyword phrase like “data center.”
+Typically, you’d go after something a little bit longer, a little more specific, and have a better chance of working up to a two-word keyword phrase like “data center.”

 But there’s an enormous demand out there with people searching for these kinds of terms.

-If you’re not able to crush your important search terms, it doesn’t even pay to show up.
+If you can’t crush your important search terms, it doesn’t even pay to show up.

 “We’re Differentiated Because We Give Great Service.”
 (Blah, Blah, Blah)